graue70/ad-blog/content/post/project-aqqu-new.md

 ## <a id="#introduction"></a> Introduction

-While the original Aqqu as published in [this paper](https://ad-publications.cs.uni-freiburg.de/CIKM_freebase_qa_BH_2015.pdf) and later improved by the chair still accomplishes impressive results, it has several drawbacks:
+While the original Aqqu as first published in [this paper](https://ad-publications.cs.uni-freiburg.de/CIKM_freebase_qa_BH_2015.pdf) still accomplishes impressive results, it has several drawbacks:

 1. Its logic relies heavily on data from freebase which has not been updated for more than four years.
 (It was shut down on 2 May 2016.)
 1. The program relies on several external data sources like the [clueweb dataset](http://lemurproject.org/clueweb09.php/) and the [Google News dataset](https://code.google.com/archive/p/word2vec/), which require manual updating or make running the program on a new machine harder.
-1. The code has been updated, added to and partly refactored for more than five years, leading to partly unstructured and hard-to-read code.
+1. The code has been updated, added to and partly refactored for more than five years, leading to partly unstructured and hard-to-maintain code.

 These drawbacks led to this project, namely rewriting the entire program and basing it on freebase's successor [wikidata](https://www.wikidata.org/) instead.

 Note that even though it is indeed a rewrite, major parts of the logic and some parts of the implementation were taken directly from the original Aqqu version which was developed mostly by Elmar Haussmann and later improved by Niklas Schnelle.
+Having read the original [Aqqu paper](https://ad-publications.cs.uni-freiburg.de/CIKM_freebase_qa_BH_2015.pdf) helps in understanding this version.

 ## <a id="#requirements"></a> Requirements